 Ms. Champion-Cain holds a California Real Estate Broker’s License and is a Certified Property Manager (CPM®), a designation awarded by the Institute of Real Estate Management (IREM).
 She has been active in professional organizations such as the Institute of Real Estate Management (IREM), International Council of Shopping Centers (ICSC), Building Owners and Managers Association, Inc. (BOMA), San Diego Association of Realtors (SDAR), and the Urban Land Institute (ULI).
 She has been a past Board Director for the YMCA and American Lung Association; a former Trustee of the San Diego Repertory Theatre, where she served as Vice President of the Board and Chair of the Development Committee; served on the City of San Diego’s Redevelopment Agency, Centre City Development Corporation (now known as Civic San Diego) Board of Directors, appointed by the City Council in June 2005; served as an officer on the Executive Committee for the Downtown San Diego Partnership for over ten years and was the Chair of the Board in 2002.
 For eight years she chaired the Housing Advisory and Appeals Board.
 In September 2008, Mayor Sanders appointed her to serve on the Southeast Economic Development Corporation (SEDC) Board of Directors where she was elected to serve as Vice Chairman of the Board.

-Currently, she sits on the University of San Diego’s Executive Board for the Burnham-Moores Institute of Real Estate; Teach For America Board of Directors; and Endeavor Bank’s Founding Board of Directors, and was named to the Board of Trustees of the University of San Diego effective July 1, 2019.
+Currently, she sits on the University of San Diego’s Executive Board for the Burnham-Moores Center for Real Estate; Teach For America Board of Directors; Endeavor Bank’s Founding Board of Directors, and was named to the Board of Trustees of the University of San Diego effective July 1, 2019.